-Precautions for safe handling 9 Advice on safe handling Handle in accordance with good industrial hygiene and safety practice.
-Avoid contact v skin, eyes or clothing.
+Advice on safe handling Handle in accordance with good industrial hygiene and safety practice.
+Avoid contact with skin, eyes or clothing.
 Do not eat, drink or smoke when using this product.
 Take off contaminated clothing and wash before reuse.

-Conditions for safe storage, including any incompatibilities Storage Conditions Keep containers tightly closed in a dry, cool and well-ventilated place.
+Storage Conditions Keep containers tightly closed in a dry, cool and well-ventilated place.

 Flammability class Not applicable